-Britain – particularly Norfolk – hosts more than 80 per cent of the world population of pink-footed geese during the winter months.
-Numbers have increased dramatically over recent years, largely due to reduced hunting pressure, but also to the availability of agricultural crops.
+Numbers of pink-footed geese have increased in Britain dramatically over recent years, largely due to reduced hunting pressure, but also to the availability of agricultural crops.

 As with other geese species, the past few decades have seen pinkfoots switch from feeding in wetlands to grazing on farmlands, with a particular fondness for sugar beet tops.
 While the grazing of cereals and pasture does bring the birds into conflict with farmers, utilising sugar beet is seen as positive.